irfandfr/irfandfr/README.md

 - 👋 Hi, I’m @irfandfr
-- 👀 I’m interested in Frontend Development
+- 👀 I’m a Frontend Development w/ 3yrs of experience now
-- 🌱 I’m currently learning React and SCSS
+- 🌱 Endlessly learning Javascript, React, Next.js and CSS.
+Also new to Vue!
 - 📫 you can reach me at irfandfr@gmail.com :)

 <!---